Murder of Casey Williamson: Disappearance and murder

-Johnson was therefore brought in for police questioning and he denied being involved in the disappearance of Williamson.
-Subsequently, Johnson admitted that he was responsible for murdering Williamson and admitted that he took the girl out to an abandoned glass factory near the girl's home, where he killed her.
-Williamson's corpse was eventually found in a pit less than a mile from her home by one of the volunteers that joined the search for the girl.
+Johnson was brought in for police questioning and he initially denied being involved in the disappearance of Williamson.
+Soon, however, he admitted that he was responsible for taking Casey from her house and then murdering her.
+He said that he took the child out to an abandoned glass factory near her home, where he killed her.
+Williamson's corpse was eventually found in a pit less than a mile from her home by one of the volunteers who had joined the search for her.
 An autopsy revealed that Williamson died from blunt force injuries to her head, which caused skull fractures and bruising of her scalp and brain.
-Furthermore, there were other injuries to the arms, shoulders, legs, and back, and signs of semen were found on the shorts of Johnson, which indicated that he had likely sexually assaulted the girl.
+Furthermore, there were other injuries to the arms, shoulders, legs, and back.
+There were also signs of semen on Johnson's shorts, which indicated that he had likely sexually assaulted Casey.

-Upon the discovery of the girl's body, Johnson was arrested and detained for investigations into the murder of Casey Williamson.
-Based on further investigations, Johnson, who was previously convicted of burglary before the murder, was found to have abducted the girl and took her to an abandoned glass factory, where he attempted to rape Williamson.
-However, as Williamson resisted his advances, Johnson used a brick and large rock to hit Williamson on the head more than once and consequently battered six-year-old Casey Williamson to death.
-After the killing, Johnson abandoned the body of the girl at the pit, and even washed himself at the nearby Meramec River.
+Upon the discovery of the body, Johnson was apprehended and detained for questioning.
+Based on further investigations, Johnson, who had previously been convicted of burglary, was found to have abducted Casey and taken her to an abandoned glass factory, where he attempted to rape her.
+However, as Williamson fought back against his violent assault, Johnson used a brick and large rock to hit her on the head more than once, then battered her to death.
+After killing her, he left the body in a shallow grave, then washed himself at the nearby Meramec River.

-A memorial was held for the girl on July 30, 2002.
+A memorial was held for Casey on July 30, 2002.
 Mourners, including Williamson's friends and members of the public, gathered at Twin Oaks Presbyterian Church to pay respects, and the memorial was broadcast live on television.